San Agustin Church in Intramuros, Manila

-- The building of the church inhibits a resistance to the seismic activities caused by the geological conditions of the country.
+- The building of the church inhibits resistance to the seismic activities caused by the country’s geological conditions.
 The toughness comes from the stone used for the construction of the church.

 - The fusion of the European design and construction using organic materials can be spotted in the bell tower.
 The bell tower is attached to the main structure of the church.

-- Because of being the oldest church in the country, it has witnessed multiple events such as earthquakes, natural disasters, and two world wars.
+- Being the oldest church in the country has witnessed multiple events such as earthquakes, natural disasters, and two world wars.

-- The museum of San Agustin is a house of a precious collection of Spanish artifacts, statues, church ornaments, and paintings.
+- San Agustin’s museum is a house of a precious collection of Spanish artifacts, statues, church ornaments, and paintings.